How UnitedHealth Group increased employee effectiveness and user adoption with KonaSearch

 Matching job candidates to job openings, including radius/distance search

-Problem: The internal talent sourcers and recruiters within UnitedHealthcare were supposed to use a database called “the pipe” to track all sourcing and recruitment activities.
+Challenge: The internal talent sourcers and recruiters within UnitedHealthcare were supposed to use a database called “the pipe” to track all sourcing and recruitment activities.
 Managers also used it as a tool to judge their teams’ performances.
 Adoption of “the pipe” was abysmal because when recruiters could remember an ideal candidate, they still were unable to pull up that record.

 “We could upload attachments, but we couldn’t search any of (them), and when we entered a contact, we had to create multiple fields,” said the recruiting manager.
 “If you were going to search for the contact later, you had to fill out all the fields.
 The ability to get out of it what you put into it was our biggest issue.